OthmaneBlial/EtherChannel-using-Netmiko/README.md

 ![alt tag](https://github.com/OthmaneBlial/EtherChannel-using-Netmiko/blob/master/Tutorial/1.PNG)

-First, let's create three files, once for data, the second to configure our topology, and the third is for showing results:
+First, let's create three files, one for data, the second to configure our topology, and the third is for showing results:
 ![alt tag](https://github.com/OthmaneBlial/EtherChannel-using-Netmiko/blob/master/Tutorial/2.PNG)

-Then, we start by data.py, and we put all the SSH information Netmiko it needs to access each switch:
+Then, we start by data.py, and we put all the SSH information Netmiko needs to access each switch:
 ![alt tag](https://github.com/OthmaneBlial/EtherChannel-using-Netmiko/blob/master/Tutorial/3.PNG)

 Now we go to the configure.py file.
 This first config function, will configure a trunk interface:
 ![alt tag](https://github.com/OthmaneBlial/EtherChannel-using-Netmiko/blob/master/Tutorial/4.PNG)